Which of the following is the correct formula to calculate net sa... | Study Prep in Pearson+

-Which of the following is the correct formula to calculate net sales?
+Which of the following is the correct formula to calculate net sales on the income statement?

 A